UPDATE: This post was updated on April 10, 2025 to include conversions for metric measurements.

 Equipment

-- Use cheesecloth: I like to use cheesecloth (you can buy a bolt of cheesecloth, but they also make individual squares).
-Add the purée to the center of the cloth, lift it up so the purée is in a ball and squeeze the water out.
+- Use cheesecloth: Add the purée to the center of the cloth, lift it up so the purée is in a ball, and squeeze the water out.
 The weave is small enough to not allow any of the pumpkin itself to come out, but you can wring out quite a bit of water!
 Also, cheesecloth is washable, so you can wash and use it again for something else.

-- Use a mesh strainer: You can also add the purée to a mesh strainer (like this OXO mesh strainer) and use a spoon to push the water out.
+- Use a mesh strainer: You can also add the purée to a mesh strainer and use a spoon to push the water out.
 The pumpkin should remain in the belly of the strainer.
 Be careful with this one: depending on the size of your mesh, you might lose some of your pumpkin as well!

 Storage